andreyhgl/transcriptome-analysis/README.md

 ## Reproducibility

 For reproducibility this pipeline uses two singularity containers, which can be downloaded from the [Cloud Library](https://cloud.sylabs.io/library).
-The `RNAseq` holds most of the R-packages used in the analysis, while `gene-ontology` holds gene ontology related R-packages
+The `RNAseq` container holds most of the R-packages used in the analysis, while `gene-ontology` container holds gene ontology related R-packages

 ```sh
 # apptainer (instead of singulartiy) also works